-Reference performance benchmarks are shown for comparison purposes only.
+The reference performance benchmarks are shown for comparison purposes only.

-Unitholders should be aware that a Sub-Fund might not be managed to its reference performance benchmark and that investment returns may deviate materially from the performance of the specified benchmark.
+Unitholders should be aware that a Sub-Fund might not be managed to their reference performance benchmark and that investment returns may deviate materially from the performance of the specified benchmark.